gummesson/kapow/README.md

 ### Optional: install a better console

 The look of the PowerShell itself leaves a lot to be desired.
-If you want a more fine tuned experience I highly recommend that you install [Console2](http://sourceforge.net/projects/console/) or even better, [ConsoleZ](https://github.com/cbucher/console).
+If you want a more fine tuned experience I highly recommend that you install [Console2](http://sourceforge.net/projects/console/), or better yet, [ConsoleZ](https://github.com/cbucher/console).

 ## Screenshots